One guidance counselor’s tips for helping students write engaging, effective college essays

 Involving multiple parties in a college essay can lead to frustration and mini-disaster.
 Each individual will have their own opinion.
 Some adults know the craft of writing, but do not truly understand what admissions officers seek.
 Parents often expect more formality than necessary.
 My best advice to students?
-Work closely with their guidance counselor or college advisor —and possibly seek out one other person (a teacher, advisor or informed friend) who understands the essay’s purpose.
+Work closely with their guidance counselor or college adviser —and possibly seek out one other person (a teacher, adviser or informed friend) who understands the essay’s purpose.

 Read aloud and proof repeatedly

 Seniors should proofread their essays carefully — never trust spell check with this job!
 I recommend students read their text out loud, the old-fashioned way, to catch errors (for example, missing commas!) and assess for flow and awkward phrasing.
 Reading a piece out loud immediately highlights weak and clunky writing.
 Final drafts should also include vivid images that allow readers to see, hear and imagine the situation or action.